-If shareholders are unable to attend the meetings, the Articles of Association allow a shareholder of the Company to appoint up to two proxies to attend and vote in place of the shareholder.
+If shareholders are unable to attend the meetings, the Constitution allows a shareholder of the Company to appoint up to two proxies to attend and vote in place of the shareholder.

 Resolutions at general meetings are on each substantially separate issue.
 All the resolutions at the general meetings are single item resolutions.